freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

-   This removes all other SSH keys, except for the new key that you are currently using, from the list of authorized keys on the *Application* and *Monitor Servers*.
+   This removes all other SSH keys, except for the new key that you are currently using, from the list of authorized keys on the *Application* and Monitor Servers.

 .. _rotate_submission_key:

-Rotate the *Submission Key*
+Rotate the Submission Key
 ---------------------------

 ..
 TODO Update instructions for Qubes

-The *Submission Private Key* is held on the airgapped *Secure Viewing Station*, and is not normally accessed by SecureDrop users anywhere but on the *Secure Viewing Station*.
+The Submission Private Key is held on the airgapped *Secure Viewing Station*, and is not normally accessed by SecureDrop users anywhere but on the *Secure Viewing Station*.
-Therefore, we recommend rotating the *Submission Key* under the following
+Therefore, we recommend rotating the Submission Key under the following
 circumstances:

 - If the user's departure was not amicable
 - If the user is still holding on to any *Secure Viewing Station* USB flash drive or backup
-- If you have any other reason to believe the *Submission Private Key* or the entire *Secure Viewing Station* USB flash drive may have been copied or compromised.
+- If you have any other reason to believe the Submission Private Key or the entire *Secure Viewing Station* USB flash drive may have been copied or compromised.

 You should still keep the old key on the *Secure Viewing Station*, or else you